NEU-Khoury-DoC/25su-DoC-Blog-Template/content/team_posts/_index.md

 showAuthorsBadges : false
 ---

-# Welcome to Team WeCanDoThis!
+# Welcome to Team 10!

 Welcome to the Professorial Team's Blog